no-go/PilpCom/README.md

 Cursor key:

 - left/right to switch through "functions"
-- up/down to scroll or focus contact, message, news or radio sation "buttons"
+- up/down to scroll or focus contact, message, news or radio staion "buttons"

 Enter: to select a contact or a radio station